lyrall/lyrall.github.io/docs/piracy/bpl-guide.md

 Torrenting is a legacy method of pirating, and while still very popular globally, there is no one touting it as the best and most modern way to pirate.
 Due to how torrenting works, with each torrent is a public list of all the IP addresses that interacted with the torrent.
 Because this list is so public, copyright owners of popular and current TV shows, movies, music, and video games will often sift through these IP addresses, locate the owners of said IP addresses, and send them complaint letters.
 The letters claim that the copyright violators owe a fine, or worse.
 This issue is easily circumvented by using a VPN, which obscures one's IP address.
 [Read more about VPNs here.](ps-guide.md#Virtual-Private-Networks-VPN) While **IT IS SAFE** to torrent **with a VPN**, I generally don't need it unless my usual sources don't have something specific I'm looking for.

-Do not let the special case of torrenting scare you from pirating, as this is literally the ONLY way you could ever face a consequence for pirating.
+Do not let the special case of torrenting scare you from pirating, as this is virtually the only way you could risk real consequence for pirating.
 And even as is, it is an easily solved issue.
 All other methods are safe, if you follow my instructions.

 ### qBittorrent